Introduction to Model-Based Derivative-Free Optimization: Technical Preliminaries

-We are now in a position to outline the convergence of \algref{alg_basic_tr} to first-order optimal points under the smoothness condition \assref{ass_smoothness_1}.
-Our results will also show the \emph{worst-case complexity} of \algref{alg_basic_tr}, which essentially is a rate of convergence (i.e.~how many iterations are needed to achieve $\|\grad f(\bx_k)\| < \epsilon$?).
+\revision{We conclude this section by summarizing} the convergence of \algref{alg_basic_tr} to first- and second-order optimal points.
+Our results will also show the \emph{worst-case complexity} of \algref{alg_basic_tr}, which essentially is a rate of convergence (i.e.~how many iterations are needed to achieve $\|\grad f(\bx_k)\| < \epsilon$ or $\sigma_k < \epsilon$?). \revision{We assume the following about the quadratic model \eqref{eq_tr_model}.}

 \begin{assumption} At each iteration $k$ of \algref{alg_basic_tr}, the model $m_k$ \eqref{eq_tr_model} satisfies: \begin{enumerate}[label=(\alph*)] \item $\bg_k = \grad f(\bx_k)$; \item $\|\bH_k\| \leq \kappa_H - 1$ for some $\kappa_H\geq 1$ (independent of $k$).\footnote{This will be more notationally convenient than the equivalent but more natural $\|\bH_k\| \leq \kappa_H$, for some $\kappa_H\geq 0$.} \end{enumerate} \end{assumption}